OBAMA’S DOMESTIC POLICIES

 All this occurred, by the way, as America continued to incarcerate a higher percentage of its people – over half of them minorities – than any other nation.
 To be fair, the federal prison population shrunk slightly.
 The main factor was the Fair Sentencing Act of 2010, which reduced crack cocaine penalties (from 100-1 sentencing disparity between crack and powder cocaine to a more civilized 18-to 1).
 Obama supported the FSA.
 But so did almost every member of Congress, even Jeff Sessions.
 It would have passed even if he’d vetoed it.
 It’s an old ploy: take credit for something you had nothing to do with.

 Obama spoke often and eloquently about changing the culture of mass incarceration and racial profiling, but the national need to maintain a population of scapegoats that mirrored the external Other of terrorism ensured that he actually attempted little to change it.
 This was certainly the case with gun violence: plenty of talk, almost no concrete initiatives.
 Of course the Republicans resisted him at every step – except for the first two years, when Democrats controlled both Houses of Congress.

 Indeed, in his first term, prior to the tearful scenes of his last years, he bragged about expanding the rights of gun owners.
 His actions earned him an “F” from the Brady Center for Gun Violence in 2010 for “extraordinary silence and passivity” on gun control.
 Devin Dwyer concludes, “In spite of six major shootings on his watch, Obama has not publicly pushed for a renewal of an assault weapons ban or new restrictions on high-capacity magazines.”

-Next: Five more categories of domestic policy.
+Next: Five more categories of domestic policy in Part Six.